KotlecikzZiemniaczkami/komunikator_1_2/README.md

 ## Why Windows sockets?
 The main reason is I wanted to make something fun which will be used for as many people as possible and Windows is the most popular system.
-I also used a sockets because this technology is amazing, and really suits to simple LAN communicator as komunikator_1_2.
+I also used sockets because this technology is truly amazing, and really suits to a simple LAN communicator as the komunikator_1_2.

 ## diagrams
 ### class diagram